chaos-mesh/chaos-mesh/website/docs/installation/installation.md

 ### Verify your installation

-Verify if the chaos mesh is running (If you are not familiar with *kubectl*, you can read the [documentation](https://kubernetes.io/docs/reference/generated/kubectl/kubectl-commands).)
+Verify if the chaos mesh is running (For the use of *kubectl*, you can refer to the [documentation](https://kubernetes.io/docs/reference/generated/kubectl/kubectl-commands).)

 ```bash
 kubectl get pod -n chaos-testing